8 Best places to snorkel in cozumel

 After seven-plus years living on Cozumel and 930+ snorkel tours completed with Jet Ski Cozumel, I can tell you the truth about what’s advertised versus what you will actually see snorkeling here.

-The results doesn’t look like the other lists out there.
+The results don’t look like the other lists out there.
 A few “famous” spots are wildly overhyped.
 One location that serious snorkelers consistently call the best on the island barely cracks the top 5 anywhere else.
 Here’s the real ranking for top places to snorkel in cozumel mexico in 2026.

 How I rank these snorkel spots: I combined three sources: Googles top 10 articles for snorkeling, reddit forums and my own personal experience.
 For each spot I considered all three sources of information and gave the most weight to what real travelers and long-time locals like myself say.